Shop With Confidence: FREE Growing & Glowing Promise

 7. Perfecta Trifecta Butterfly Bush

-Draw in butterflies with its vivid blooms.
+Draw in butterflies with their vivid blooms.
 This low-maintenance plant thrives in sunny spots, offering a delightful floral display throughout the growing season.

 8. Dwarf Fountain Grass